Mid Mountains Legal Blog

 Anthony Steel

-When a couple separates, both parties can continue living separately under one roof whilst they finalize their property and parenting arrangements This arrangement is economically practical if the parties are on friendly terms.
+A separated couple can continue living separately under one roof whilst they finalize their property and parenting arrangements This arrangement is economically practical if the parties are on friendly terms.

 When this arrangement is not viable, a dispute may arise as to who is to leave the family home.

-A sole occupancy order is a Court Order which stipulates that the other party needs to vacate the property within a short time period.
-As it’s a serious matter to turn a person out of their home, the Court usually makes sole occupancy orders in exceptional situations including where:
+A sole occupancy order is a court Order which stipulates that the other party needs to vacate the property within a short time period.
+As it’s a serious matter to turn a person out of their home, the court usually makes sole use and occupancy Orders only in exceptional situations.

 How can the Court assist?